Synthxyl704/ARGV_image_downloader/README.md

 -> ./more <br>

 Will be pretty handy for you if you wish to: <br>
--> not go through manual downloading from sites
+-> not go through manual downloading from sites <br>
--> immediately download the image you want to a set resolution you wish from terminal itself -> not waste your time configuring extension names (yes every second counts)
+-> immediately download the image you want to a set resolution you wish from terminal itself <br>
+-> not waste your time configuring extension names (yes every second counts) <br>

 #### Why is it only partially complete?